Mineral, Oklahoma: History

 Unfortunately, the coal gave out quickly, and within a few years the settlement was practically a ghost town.
 In 1895 what was left of the settlement relocated a few miles south to be more accessible to general traffic and nearby ranches, and definitively changed names to become simply Mineral.
 The new location was along South Carrizo Creek, south of the point where that watercourse is joined by Willow Creek, and just north of the old Santa Fe Trail which made it a convenient resupply point for travelers along that route.
-This placed it about equidistant from, and just to the east of, Kenton and Wheeless.
+This placed it just to the east of, and about equidistant from, Kenton to the north and Wheeless to the south.

 But when Cimarron County was created upon Oklahoma statehood in 1907, Mineral was not one of the six settlements which vied to become the county seat (with Boise City emerging the winner).
 By 1910, rail lines extended well into New Mexico and Colorado, and traffic along the Santa Fe Trail dropped considerably.
 Also by that time, the other towns in Cimarron County (namely Boise City, Kenton, Wheeless, Doby, and Mexhoma) all had their own post offices.
 The Mineral post office, located in Mineral’s remaining general store, closed along with the store in 1911, effectively ending the settlement.